helmedeiros/bre-go/docs/architecture/decisions/0028-typed-condition-tree.md

 JSON marshalling becomes possible for any Condition tree the parser produces, unlocking the JSON loader work that follows in v0.7.0 (a separate ADR will specify the JSON shape).
 The encoding/decoding work itself lives in `engine/json` -- not in `engine/parser`.
 Keeping parser dependency-free preserves its zero-third-party-imports property.

-Phase 4's indexed matcher gains a clean dependency surface: it can take a `Condition` tree and extract bucket dimensions by pattern-matching on `StringCondition` and `SetCondition` nodes.
+Future indexed-matcher work gains a clean dependency surface: any such matcher can take a `Condition` tree and extract bucket dimensions by pattern-matching on `StringCondition` and `SetCondition` nodes.
 That work was previously blocked by the closure-based representation; this ADR unblocks it.

 What's deliberately deferred: